 Romans 2:13 for not the hearers of the law [are] righteous before God, but the doers of the law shall be declared righteous (YLT)

-Paul states that it is not the hearers of the Law but the doers of the Law who will be righteous before God!
+The apostle Paul states that it is not the hearers of the Law but the doers of the Law who will be righteous before God!
 This is Future Tense in the Greek!!
-There is no possible way that the Law of God is abolished if Paul states that in the future those that ‘do the Law’ will be righteous before God; very simple logic.
+There is no possible way the Law of God had been abolished if Paul states that in the future those who ‘do the Law’ will be righteous before God; very simple logic.
 Unless you believe that the Almighty Creator is going say on Judgement Day, “you know that law I abolished and did away with 2000 years ago?
-Well, I’m going to pull it back out ‘today’, reinstate it as current and valid, and then see how you measured up against it!”
+Well, I’m going to pull it back out ‘today’, reinstate it as current and valid, and see how you measured up against it!”

 Where is Paul getting this notion that ‘doing’ the Law of God produces righteousness?

 Deuteronomy 6:25 And it will be righteousness for us, if we are careful to do all this commandment before the LORD our God, as he has commanded us.